Skip to main content

 Common reasons for discretionary review include proposals to modify a previously conforming use, development proposing to deviate from zoning requirements, development projects located in Environmentally Sensitive Lands, development involving historical resources, and development located in the Coastal Zone.

 A project's zoning may also dictate if discretionary approval is required for a proposed use.
-Use tables for City-wide base zones are located in Chapter 13, Zones.
+Use tables for citywide base zones, which are located in Chapter 13, Zones.
 Planned District zoning can be found in Chapter 15, Planned Districts.

 Important: Once a discretionary approval is granted during a public hearing, a discretionary permit is issued and recorded, and the development project is considered "entitled."
 Then, the project can enter into the construction phase, which will require ministerially approved permits, including building permits, grading permits, right-of-way permits and final maps.